Magento 2 Multi Source Inventory (MSI): Full Guide + Import & Export Explained

 • If a product can be purchased from the specific warehouse

-To import products to Magento 2 with the warehouse reference you need to add three custom attributes to your product import file:
+To import products to Magento 2 with the warehouse reference, add three custom attributes to your product import file:

 Attribute Name Reference Values Value examples